Query Options Reference

 hdx_query_max_rows

 Specifies the maximum number of rows that can be evaluated to answer a query.
-The query will be canceled if it exceeds this number of rows.
+The query is canceled if it exceeds this number of rows.

 Sample error: HdxStorageError Maximum number of rows exceeded for query: 335427 rows (maximum is 200000)